HimanshuHegde/Email-Aggregator/README.md

 # Real-Time Email Synchronization System
+Note:since backend is hosted in render it might go to sleep due to inactivity due to which data fetching could take a bit longer than expected or could even lead to an error.if u do come across an error just refresh it.
 A comprehensive email management system with real-time IMAP synchronization, AI-powered categorization, and Slack integration.
 ### Demo of the project
 [![Watch the video](https://img.youtube.com/vi/mo5XjXIbD04/maxresdefault.jpg)](https://www.youtube.com/watch?v=mo5XjXIbD04)